Take the quiz

 Within the causes of malocclusion we find several factors, some avoidable and others are not:

-• Hereditary factors.
-For example, an incorrect development of the jaws can be one of the causes of the malocclusion.
-Also, certain birth defects such as cleft lip or palate are inherited conditions that can also cause dental malocclusion.
+• Hereditary factors: For example, an incorrect development of the jaws can be one of the causes of malocclusion.
+Also, certain birth defects, such as cleft lip or palate, are inherited conditions that can also cause dental malocclusion.

 • Bad oral habits.
 Habits such as sucking your thumb, mouth breathing or the use of a pacifier for many years are some of the factors that cause dental malocclusion.